mlashcorp/no_generals_problem/content/posts/1/index.md

 For Post-LN, it fails catastrophically.
 Within the first two steps of warmdown, a gradient spike of norm 15.1 corrupts the model's weights.
 With the learning rate now decaying toward zero, the model has no capacity to recover.
 BPB jumps from 1.9089 to 2.42 and stays there for the remainder of training.

-This failure mode is not directly described in Xiong et al., but it follows from their mechanism.
+This failure mode is not directly described in Xiong et al. [7], but it follows from their mechanism.
 Post-LN accumulated gradient instability throughout training -- 103 gradient spikes above norm 2.0 vs Pre-LN's 10 across the full 5,160 steps.
 Each spike left the model in a slightly degraded state.
 The damage was manageable when the LR was large enough to make corrective updates.
 Warmdown removed that safety valve.

 ![Global gradient norm over training](images/fig3_global_grad_norm.png)